Erhesvara/Word-Counter/README.md

-# Word-Counteru Using Python
+# Word-Counter Using Python

-Word Counter Using Python
+This project showcases a word counting functionality through Python's console interaction.

 ## About The Project